Yuuzi261/Tweetcord/UPGRADE_GUIDE.md

-## ⚠️Warning / 警告
+## English

+> [!WARNING]
-Cross-version updates are **NOT SUPPORTED**.
+> Cross-version updates are **NOT SUPPORTED**.
 For multi-version updates, please iterate through each version to update to the latest version.
 Before updating, please back up your data using the prefix command `download_data`.

-**不支援**跨版本更新，多版本更新請迭代更新至新版本。更新前請先透過前綴指令 `download_data` 進行資料備份。

-## English

 <details>
    <summary><b>⬆️click here to upgrade from 0.4 to 0.4.1</b></summary>